tiprankstipranks

 Litigation or other legal proceedings could divert management resources and result in costs that adversely affect our operating results from quarter to quarter.

-We are involved in various claims, litigation, and other legal and regulatory proceedings and governmental investigations that arise from time to time in the ordinary course of our business.
-Due to the inherent uncertainties of litigation and such other proceedings and investigations, we cannot predict with accuracy the ultimate outcome of any such matters.
-An unfavorable outcome could have an adverse impact on our business, financial condition, and results of operations, and the amount of insurance coverage we maintain to address such matters may be inadequate to cover those claims.
-In addition, any significant litigation, investigation or proceeding, regardless of its merits, could divert financial and management resources that would otherwise be used to benefit our operations.
-See Item 3 "Legal Proceedings," below for additional information regarding legal proceedings in which we are involved.
+From time to time, we are involved in various claims, lawsuits, regulatory proceedings, and governmental investigations that arise in the ordinary course of business.
+Due to the inherent uncertainty of legal proceedings, we cannot predict the ultimate outcome of any such matters with accuracy.
+An unfavorable outcome in one or more of these proceedings could have an adverse impact on our business, financial condition, and results of operations, and the insurance coverage we maintain may be insufficient to fully cover any resulting losses or liabilities.
+In addition, any significant litigation, investigations, or regulatory proceedings – even without merit – could divert management attention and financial resources away from core business operations, potentially affecting our ability to execute strategic initiatives.
+These matters could also result in reputational harm, regulatory penalties, or compliance costs, further impacting our financial performance.
+For additional information regarding legal proceedings in which we are involved, see Item 3.
+"Legal Proceedings."

 Taxation & Government Incentives - Risk 1